vipulnaik/diet-exercise-health/notes/2020-coronavirus-activity-tracker.md

 grocery shopping at Trader Joe's, where I checked out at 4:29 PM.
 I then went to Udupi Palace and ordered a spinach masala dosa for takeout.

+### Night time

+I had a fitful and long sleep at night (from around 8:45 PM to around 8 AM), including feeling slightly feverish, feeling very physically fatigued and lethargic, having mild muscle aches, and urinating frequently at night.
+It is not clear what role the flu shot played in that experience.